forcemagic/forcemagic.github.io/fix-screenshots.md

 3. Open the folder and double-click the **Fix Screenshots** file

-4. Connect your phone and wait for the magic to happen!! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧
+4. Connect your phone, tap *Allow* on it, and wait for the magic to happen!! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

 Yours Truly,
 &copy; Matthew Coal